 Go white water rafting on the Kiulu River

 Overall, we spent about 1 ½ hours rafting and splashing in the river.
-It is an ideal trip for families, as it never gets too rough and there are stops for children (and us) to mess about in the water.
+The Level 1-2 is ideal families or beginners.
+It never gets too rough and there are stops for children (and us) to mess about in the water.